<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=747520772257475&amp;ev=PageView&amp;noscript=1">

 8. communicating and informing in cases of data breaches.

 However, machine learning represents a new element in the already difficult relationship between artificial intelligence and personal data protection.
-In fact, it could come into conflict with Article 22 of the GDPR privacy 2018 and Recital 71 thereof, in which a general prohibition is expressed to subject the data subject (the one who surrenders data privacy) to automated decision-making processes, devoid of human intervention.
+In fact, it could come into conflict with Article 22 of the GDPR Privacy 2018 and Recital 71 thereof, in which a general prohibition is expressed to subject the data subject (the one who surrenders data privacy) to automated decision-making processes, devoid of human intervention.

 In this sense, an autonomous evolution and change in the conditions of processing by the AI would appear to be unsupported by the contractual basis and, therefore, unlawful.

 However, the latest trends in artificial intelligence support the continuous interaction between humans and machines, since the latter would not (yet) be so intelligent as to operate in complete autonomy.
-Moreover, according to the accountability principle, it is the data controller who has to put in place "appropriate technical and organizational measures" to ensure (and demonstrate) compliance with the GDPR.
+Moreover, according to the accountability principle, it is the data controller who has to put in place "appropriate technical and organisational measures" to ensure (and demonstrate) compliance with the GDPR.

 The Regulation also introduces the principle of "Privacy by design", according to which data protection must be implemented as early as the design of the technology or process through which data will be processed.